Dr. Uma Rao, MD | Internal Medicine in Fresno, CA | Healthline FindCare

 Dr. Uma Rao, MD

-Dr. Uma Rao, MD is an Internal Medicine Specialist in Fresno, CA. They specialize in Internal Medicine, has 27 years of experience.
-They graduated from Bangalore Medical College, Rajiv Gandhi University Of Health Sciences and is affiliated with Adventist Health Hanford.
+Dr. Uma Rao, MD is an Internal Medicine Specialist in Fresno, CA. They specialize in Internal Medicine, has 42 years of experience.
+They graduated from Andhra Med Coll.

 Dr. Rao works at